jliu468/Liu-Vogel-NFL-Data-Analysis/README.md

 1. a player's performance from more than one year prior is uncorrelated their performance in the upcoming season
 2. the residuals of each data point are uncorrelated
 3. residuals are normally distributed

+# Analysis

+## Interpretation of Coefficients

+The coefficient on each parameter represents the average increase in fantasy output in the following year for a one unit increase in that parameter.
+However, several of the parameters are correlated (such as touchdown percentage and completion percentage), so their coefficients cannot be determined independently.
+Instead, the model will be more equipped to find the sum of such coefficients.

+### Quarterback Regression Parameters
+1. Adjusted net yards per attempt (average yardage per passing attempt accounting for touchdowns and interceptions)
+2. Touchdown percentage
+3. Completion percentage
+4. Yards per completion
+5. Rushing touchdowns
+6. Age

+### Running Back Regression Parameters
+1. Rush attempts
+2. Rush yards per attempt
+3. Rush yards per game
+4. Yards per touch
+5. Receptions per game
+6. Reception yards

+### Wide Receiver Regression Parameters
+1. Receiving yards per game
+2. Receptions per game
+3. Yards per reception
+4. Total receiving yards
+5. Targets
+6. Age

+## Potential Confounding Variables

+Even our best multivariable regression models don't have R-squared values about 0.3.
+Low R-squared means that much of the variation in the output variable is not explained by the parameters.
+This is not surprising considering how simple these models are and how complicated football is.
+We record future exploration of this topic include the following in all models:

+1. a metric of strength of schedule (power rankings of opposing defenses)
+2. a metric for liklihood of injury (could be found using a player's injury history)
+3. extra parameters for fantasy production in previous years (not just 1 season before the season we are trying to predict)